-- 1. Automatic Deductions Directly from a checking or savings account via scheduled monthly automated clearing house (ACH) transactions with the MUS COBRA Administrator (ACH form required). - Online Payments Submit monthly one-time premium payments (administrative fee applies) or enroll in automatic recurring payments from a checking or savings account online on the MUS Choices website at choices.mus.edu. - 3.
+- 1. Automatic Deductions Directly from a checking or savings account via scheduled monthly automated clearing house (ACH) transactions with the MUS COBRA Administrator (ACH form required). - 2.
+Online Payments Submit monthly one-time premium payments (\$2 administrative fee applies) or enroll in automatic recurring payments (auto-pay) (no administrative fee applies after the first payment) from a checking or savings account online on the MUS Choices website at choices.mus.edu. - 3.
 Manual Payments Submit monthly premium payments with a manual check to MUS by mailing payments to the MUS COBRA Administrator, with the provided monthly billing statement.

 Monthly premium rates vary depending on the number of covered Plan Participants and the benefit plans selected.
 Payment of claims while covered under COBRA continuation coverage will be contingent on the receipt by the MUS of the applicable monthly premium payment for such coverage.
-Monthly premium payments are due the first of the month for each month of coverage.
-A grace period of thirty (30) days from the first of the month will be allowed for payment.
+Monthly premium payments are due on the first of the month for each month of coverage.
+A grace period of ten (10) days from the first of the month will be allowed for payment.
 Failure to submit the monthly premium payment within the allotted time will cause coverage to be canceled.
 Canceled or lapsed coverage cannot be reinstated.